reedws/IT3049C/content/coursework/assignments/1.online-portfolio/part1.md

    * set the class name to `container`.
 5. create an `<h1>` that contains your name.
 6. add an image `<img>` of yourself.
     * make sure the image is placed in `resources/images` and that you use relative path not the complete file path.
-I can't access files on your computer (DUHH!).
+I can't access files on your computer (DUH!).
         * Do

         ```html